 Nevertheless, the trend in London has long been towards more public oversight of urban space.
 Only in recent years has that trend started to reverse.
 Local authorities, keen to save money on the design, upkeep and policing of public spaces, have ceded those prerogatives to the developers of large real estate projects such as Canary Wharf on the Isle of Dogs and Nine Elms in Battersea.

 Virtually all large developments under way or planned contain some form of privately-owned public spaces.
 Some academics, comparing the current phenomenon with the privatisation of common lands in the 17th and 18th centuries, are even calling this the era of 'urban enclosure'.
 Indeed, if the process continues unabated, one could justifiably wonder whether genuine public space, with all the rights and liberties attached to it, will become an exception rather than the rule.

 Pops at King’s Cross.
 Under construction: Google’s new HQ.

 'Pseudo-public' spaces are an inevitable by-product of modern cities, in which privately-owned open spaces are accessible for the public to use the facilities (shops, bars, etc.) on offer.
-And indeed, some commenters on the article prefer them to less well-maintained and not so closely-monitored public spaces elsewhere.
+And indeed, some commenters on the article in the Guardian prefer these pseudo-public spaces to some of the less well-maintained and not so closely-monitored 'genuine' public spaces elsewhere.